Background

 Often suicidality is positively related to impulsive antisocial traits, factor two, but negatively related or unrelated to affective interpersonal deficits, factor one.

-This relationship has also been examined through the interpersonal psychological theory of suicidal behaviour.
+This relationship has also been examined through the interpersonal psychological theory of suicidal behavior.

-Overall, the existing evidence suggests that behavioural traits associated with psychopathy are particularly positively related to risk for suicide, while affective deficits are less or unrelated to suicide.
+Overall, the existing evidence suggests that behavioral traits associated with psychopathy are particularly positively related to risk for suicide, while affective deficits are less or unrelated to suicide.

-There is also less evidence relative to the literature on other internalizing symptoms that baldness, fearless dominance traits are protective against suicidality.
+There is also less evidence relative to the literature on other internalizing symptoms that boldness, fearless dominance traits are protective against suicidality.

 The authors conclude, although notably less studied than internalizing symptoms, there is initial evidence of decreased life satisfaction in those with high psychopathic traits.